 FAQs—Lexus Shock Absorber and Strut Assembly

-- Should I have my shocks or struts replaced if there's light film on them?
+Should I have my shocks or struts replaced if there's a light film on them?

 Excessive oil leakage is primarily the result of seal damage.
 Before replacing your struts and shocks (to be honest, before replacing any failing car part) you and your mechanic should investigate the reason why the components failed in the first place.
 You'll spare yourself so much money and wasted time by getting to the root of the problem and solving it so that your replacement shocks and struts won't suffer the same fate as their predecessors.